esphome/esphome-docs/components/modem.rst

 .. note::

-    Оn some boards the reset pin does not work.
-For more details, refer to the [issue discussion](https://github.com/xinyuan-lilygo/lilygo-t-call-sim800/issues/238?ref=https://coder.social).
+    On some boards the reset pin does not work.
+For more details, refer to the `issue discussion <https://github.com/xinyuan-lilygo/lilygo-t-call-sim800/issues/238>`_.

 See Also
 --------